Meet Mark Wilson

 Hobby-wise, Mark enjoys writing and recording music, hiking and doing volunteer work.

 5 Star School for Music Instructor

-Offers Private Lessons for Voice, Guitar, Bass & Ukulele
+Offers ONLINE Private Lessons ONLY for Voice, Guitar, Bass & Ukulele

 Karen has been an invaluable teaching presence at 5 Star School for Music for more than 15 years.
 Fellow teacher and school founder Mark Wilson feels blessed by Karen’s self-driven dedication to all of her students since day one.
 Karen says, “I’ve always felt it’s important to provide all of my students with a long-lasting commitment to their musical growth.”